AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-1-experience-frescopa.md

 #### iOS:

-After installing the app, you will need to trust the Adobe enterprise developer:
+After installing the app, you must trust the Adobe enterprise developer:

 1. Go to settings -> general -> VPN & Device Management